 This CPR level comes standard with our providers.
 This is one of the most comprehensive CPR programs available.
 It is easily the most popular.
 In this program candidates will learn to recognize and manage victims of all ages.
 Students will also learn complications and advanced CPR techniques not covered in CPR “A”.
 The entire CPR “A” curriculum is included in this course with an additional 2 to 3 hours of content.
 This course takes approximately 5 hours to complete in a stand-alone CPR course.

 This CPR level is designed for individuals that work in the health care environment.
 This CPR level encompasses all of CPR level “C” and includes advanced components including CPR with the use of bag-valve masks and trained assistance.
 This level of CPR combined with standard first aid can make the course a little bit longer.
 In a stand-alone format CPR “HCP” takes approximately 6 hours to complete.

-All of these program incorporate automated external defibrillator (AED) training.
+All of these programs incorporate automated external defibrillator (AED) training.
 For more information about each of these CPR level’s select the level of choice from above or from the menu.

 It is important to remember that each province in Canada has different requirements for the length of time for each CPR and standard first aid course.
 Check with one of our providers to find out the length and availability of a course in your area.